-Ammerman / RATV-AAS Hegis Code - 5008, CIP Code - 10.0202
+Ammerman / RATV-AAS HEGIS Code - 5008, CIP Code - 10.0202

-The Radio and Television Production curriculum, a two-year program leading to the degree of associate in applied science, is designed for those who plan careers in video and sound or related industries.
+The Radio and Television Production curriculum, a two-year program leading to the degree of Associate in Applied Science, is designed for those who plan careers in video and sound or related industries.
 Three sound production studios, a 1200-square-foot television studio, electronic field production equipment, digital filmmaking, and linear and non-linear editing suites provide state-of-the-art facilities to create sophisticated programs.
 Coupled with the general education courses required for the degree, graduates can enter the industry immediately or continue their studies at the university level.

 Entering students must have a minimum high school academic average of 75, including a 75 average in English.
 Students already enrolled in college must have successfully completed a minimum of 12 credits with a cumulative grade point average of 2.5.
 Applicants are admitted only in the fall semester on a rolling basis.
 Courses are offered in the daytime only.
 This program is highly competitive and requires strong interpersonal relationship skills.
+RTV101, RTV102, and RTV111 are open to all students and can be taken as unrestricted electives.

-FIRST SEMESTER: 17 credits Credits
+FIRST SEMESTER: 16 credits Credits

 CIN117: Digital Filmmaking I 3

 COL101: College Seminar 1

-ENG101: Standard Freshman Comp osition3
+ENG101: Standard Freshman Composi tion3

-• RTV101: Introduction to Broadcastir • RTV111: Radio Production ng 3
+• RTV101: Introduction to Broadcasting .
+3

-• RTV111: Radio Production 3
+◆ RTV111: Radio Production 3

-Physical Education

 Unrestricted Elective 3

-SECOND SEMESTER: 16-17 credits
+SECOND SEMESTER: 17 credits

 COM101: Introduction to Human

 Communication

 or COM105: Public Speaking 3

-ENG207: Mass Media

-• or RTV102: Issues in Broadcasting g 3
+RTV102: Issues in Broadcasting 3

-RTV121: Television Production I
+RTV121: Television Production I 3

-Science or Mathematics Elective 3-4

-Physical Education 1

 ART/MUS/THR Elective 3

+Laboratory Science Elective 4

+Physical Éducation 1

 THIRD SEMESTER: 16-17 credits

 RTV122: Television Production II 3

 RTV125: Broadcast Copy and

 Script Writing 3

-Script Writing 3

-† • RTV203: Electronic Field Production 4
+RTV203: Electronic Field Production 4

-Science or Mathematics Elective .
-3-4
+Mathematics Elective

-Social Sciences Elective 3
+Social Sciences Elective

+FOU JRTH SEMESTER: 15-17 credits

 English Elective

-٠ RTV201: Electronic Media Management 3
+• RTV201: Electronic Media Management 3

-ŧ• RTV204: Video Editing
+† • RTV204: Video Editing

 or RTV250: Internship in Video and Sound

 or RTV112: Advanced Radio

-Production 3-4
+Production

-Social Sciences Elective
+SUNY General Education History Elective 3

+Physical Education

-Unrestricted Elective
+Unrestricted Elective 2-3

-- Students may take RTV101 at any time during the four-semester program.
-It may be advantageous, though not required, to take it in the first semester. - Must be taken in student's first semester to complete the subsequent RTV courses. - Requires prior completion of RTV101. - + RTV203 may be taken at any time from the second semester on. - ‡ In order to take RTV250, students must complete at least two RTV courses with a grade of B or better. - These courses constitute the major courses in this curriculum.
+- Must be taken in student's first semester to complete the subsequent RTV courses. - Requires prior completion of RTV101. - RTV203 may be taken at any time from the second semester on. - † In order to take RTV250, students must complete at least two RTV courses with a grade of B or better - These courses constitute the major courses in this curriculum.